 And from a Falcon leader: 'We had ten young people make first time commitments!
 And about seven others want to come on a Youth Alpha course!
 That coupled with our great team probably made this our best Falcon ever!'

 Inspired by these stories?
-Make a secure online donations to Falcons here.
+Make a secure online donation to Falcons here.

 More stories from Falcon leaders